derailed-dash/dazbo-commons-py/README.md

 ## To Install and Use

+You can simply install the package from [PyPi](https://pypi.org/project/dazbo-commons/).
+There's no need to clone this repo.

 ```bash
 pip install dazbo-commons
 ```

-In your Python code, include this `import`:
+Then, in your Python code, include this `import`:

 ```python
 import dazbo_commons as dc